swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 ## Alternative considered

+### Minimal pin feature set

+A prior version of this proposal did not pin by default.
+Since this proposal includes this behavior, we could in theory eliminate the fine grained pinning feature set we expose, like `package pin <name>` and `package unpin`.

+However, we believe it is important for package authors to retain a large amount of control over how their package is developed, and we wish the community to aspire to following semantic versioning strictly.
+For that reason, we wanted to support mechanisms so that package authors wishing to follow this model could still pin individual dependencies.

 ### Pin by default

+_This discussion is historical, from a prior version of a proposal which did not include the automatic pinning behavior; which we altered the proposal for.
+We have left it in the proposal for historical context._

 Much discussion has revolved around a single policy-default question: whether SwiftPM should generate a pins file as a matter of course any time it